 If you don't want to wear your smartwatch or fitness tracker to bed – or you can't, because the short battery life requires you to stick it on charge every night – there are plenty of smartphone apps you can use instead.

 Smartphone apps rely on an accelerometer to detect movement and, by extension, sleep.
 So, even more than with wristworn devices, you can't expect them to track super accurately.

 Still, many offer useful tools - for example, playing 'dreamscapes' (music, voice overs and sound effects) to help you sleep better, giving you tips from sleep experts and teaching you cognitive techniques and behavioural strategies to reset your sleeping patterns.

-You already know to avoid caffeine, phone and computer screens and heavy meals before bed.
-If you're still struggling to drift off despite that, though, here are some tips you might not have thought of.
+Common tips to help you sleep better include avoiding caffeine, your mobile phone or laptop and heavy meals before bed.
+If you're still struggling to drift off despite that, though, here are some other ideas to try out.